HryChg/VanGo/README.md

 #### Minimal Requirements (3-5) (will definitely complete):
 - User interface
 - Web-scraping for events
-    - Changed to collecting data form Yelp API
+    - Changed to retrieving data from Yelp API
 - Bookmark/star/add interested events to itinerary
 - Pop-up (or side-bar) for each event with its name, location, time and link for details
 - Share itinerary with self/others